• Skip to primary navigation

 Molasses is often used in baking and cooking as a sweetener or flavoring agent.

-It can also be used as a natural sugar substitute in recipes that call for yacon syrup.
+It can also be used as a natural sugar substitute in recipes that call for yacon syrup - compare with pomegranate molasses swap ideas for sauces when depth of flavor matters.

 To substitute molasses for yacon syrup, use a 1:1 ratio.